aaron13100/404solution/README.md

 ### Will this plugin redirect my pages if I change my permalinks structure? ###

 Yes!
-404 Killer records the page/post ID number and looks up the most current permalink before redirecting the user.
+404 Solution records the page/post ID number and looks up the most current permalink before redirecting the user.

 ### Can I redirect all 404's to a particular page? ###

-No, that's not what this plugin is for.
-This plugin is designed to make your visitors experience better by automatically fixing 404 problems caused by typos.
+Yes.
+It's as easy as turning on this feature in the options.

 ## Screenshots ##